North American A-36: Operational history

 A-36A of the 86th Fighter Bomber Group (Dive) in Italy in 1944.

-The A-36A-1-NA "Apache" (although Apache was the A-36A's official name, it was rarely used) joined the 27th Fighter-Bomber Group (27th FBG) composed of four squadrons based at Ras el Ma Airfield in French Morocco in April 1943 during the campaign in North Africa.
+The A-36A-1-NA "Mustang" joined the 27th Fighter-Bomber Group (27th FBG) composed of four squadrons based at Ras el Ma Airfield in French Morocco in April 1943 during the campaign in North Africa.
 The 27th had a mixed component of Douglas A-20 Havoc light bombers and A-36As while the second operational unit, the 86th Fighter Bomber Group (Dive) arrived in March 1943 with the first pilots trained and qualified on the A-36A.
 On 6 June 1943, both of these A-36A units flew combat missions directed against the island of Pantelleria as part of Operation Corkscrew in June 1943 to take the island prior to attack on Sicily.
 After the surrender of Italian forces on Pantelleria, it became the home base for the two A-36A groups during the Allied invasion of Sicily.
 The A-36A proved to be a potent weapon: it could be put into a vertical dive at 12000 ft with deployed dive brakes, thus limiting the dive speed to 390 mph (Note: "A36A-1 Flight Manual requires deployment before starting a dive").
 Pilots soon recognized that extending the dive brakes after "peel-off" led to some unequal extension of the brakes due to varying hydraulic pressure, setting up an invariable slight roll, which impeded aiming.
 Proper technique soon cured this anomaly and, subsequently, pilots achieved extremely consistent results.
 Depending on the target and defenses, the bomb release took place between 2000 and 4000 ft, followed by an immediate sharp "pull up."

 Dive brakes in the wings gave the A-36A greater stability in a dive; however, a myth has arisen that they were useless due to malfunctions or because of the danger of deploying them and that they should be wired closed.
 Capt.
 Charles E. Dills, 522d Fighter Squadron, 27th FBG, XIIth Air Force emphatically stated in a postwar interview: "I flew the A-36 for 39 of my 94 missions, from 11/43 to 3/44.
 They were never wired shut in Italy in combat.
 This 'wired shut' story apparently came from the training group at Harding Field, Baton Rouge, LA."

 A-36 of the 86th Bombardment Group (Dive), 284067 was lost to flak on 14 January 1944.